-Slimming World’s quality assurance procedures ensure standardisation of weight management groups, including weekly calls between group consultants and their team managers.
+Slimming World’s®(Alfreton, UK) quality assurance procedures ensure standardisation of weight management groups, including weekly calls between group consultants and their team managers.
 As consultants are from the local area, they will be aware of cultural preferences, time and budget constraints women face, and can advise on basic cooking skills and local shops selling healthy foods within women’s budgets.
-The Food Optimising system used in Slimming World groups includes pictorial use of recipes for individuals who may not have a high level of understanding of written English.
+The Food Optimising system used in Slimming World®(Alfreton, UK) groups includes pictorial use of recipes for individuals who may not have a high level of understanding of written English.
 As our postnatal population is geographically mobile31, women who move from the area can transfer their group membership to another local group anywhere in the UK.

 Women from both trial groups will be asked to attend an appointment with a Research Midwife to be weighed either at the study site or their home at 6 and 12 months.
 Travel costs and £10 Love2Shop voucher to thank women for their time will be offered.